 NFC functionality is added to a smartphone using an IC called an NFC reader.
 The NFC reader can be configured either as read-only or read/write.
 With read-only functionality, the smartphone can only read data in from an NFC tag, but with read/write functionality, the smartphone can both read data in from a tag and also update the tag with new data.

 The drawback has been that, for some time now, full read/write NFC functionality has only been available on smartphones that use the Android operating system.
 The Apple iOS supported NFC as a read-only function.
 Not being able to predict which users would have Android smartphones once a product left the controlled environment of a manufacturing plant created a barrier to entry and slowed adoption for NFC in applications that make use of full read/write NFC functionality.

 In September 2019, Apple changed their approach to NFC and began supporting full NFC operation with iOS 13.
 Now, any iPhone that runs iOS 13 can both read and write to a variety of NFC tag types including NFC connected tags.

-Connected NFC tags are chips that can be directly mounted onto the Printed Circuit Board (PCB) of an electronic unit, so as to embed the NFC tag functionality directly into the unit.
-Connected NFC tags are the easiest and most cost-effective means of adding an NFC interface to any electronic device so it can communications with NFC-enabled smartphones and tablets.
+Connected NFC tags are chips that can be directly mounted onto the printed circuit board (PCB) of an electronic unit, so as to embed the NFC tag functionality directly into the unit.
+Connected NFC tags are the easiest and most cost-effective means of adding an NFC interface to any electronic device so it can communicate with NFC-enabled smartphones and tablets.

 The NFC antenna is formed by traces on the PCB, so the only additional cost beyond the NFC tag is the PCB space.
 Like other NFC tags, connected NFC tags can be read and written without being directly supplied with power.
 The power harvested from the NFC field is sufficient to support read/write operations.